-Four Reasons to Choose a Steel Building Instead of a Fabric Building
+Four Reasons to Choose a Steel Building Over A Fabric Building

 From the clear span design to overall shape, steel buildings and fabric buildings seem to have a lot in common.
 However, there are significant differences that set SteelMaster metal buildings apart from fabric covered structures.

 Steel Buildings are Extremely Durable

 SteelMaster’s Quonset Huts are versatile and easy to customize, yet provide the strength and durability needed for a building.
 The heavy grade steel provides an incredibly strong building that can withstand the bumps and bangs common to a working structure.
 Unlike fabric buildings, steel buildings will not rip or tear.
 A rip in a fabric structure can easily spread across the entire cover, which would expose the materials inside the building to harsh elements.